On genericity of shadowing in one dimension: Surjections of Graphites

 \section{Surjections of Graphites}

 In fact, this process is a fair bit more robust than necessary in the preceding argument, and we can make a minor alteration of the proof of Lemma \ref{orbit-filling} that will allow us to demonstrate that shadowing is generic amongst surjections of graphites.
 Here we make use of the fact that since a graphite is a locally connected one-dimensional continuum, it is necessarily Peano.
-As such, by Theorem 8.10 of \cite{Nadler}, for all $\epsilon>0$, there exists a finite collection of Peano continua of diameter less than $\epsilon$, the union of which covers $X$.
+As such, for all $\epsilon>0$, there exists a finite collection of Peano continua of diameter less than $\epsilon$, the union of which covers $X$ (Theorem 8.10 of \cite{Nadler}).
+We will also make use of the fact that any connected open subset of a Peano continuum is arc-connected (Theorem 8.26 of \cite{Nadler}).

 \begin{theorem} Let $X$ be a graphite.
 Then $\shad(X)$ contains a dense $G_\delta$ subset of $\surj(X)$. \end{theorem}

 \begin{proof}